 - Preparing a procurement schedule.
 How is it done?

 - What are the different things that need approval, who approves them and when?

 - Process for selecting a procurement method; how is it done?

-- Developing and filing procurement and contract records, how is it done?
+- Creating, filing and maintaining procurement and contract records.
+How is it done?

-As you may have realized by now, it’s essential to ask yourself (and others) questions, and to take notes and develop checklists for future reference.
+As you may have realized by now, it’s essential to ask yourself (and others) questions, and to take notes and develop checklists for reference purposes.
 It is also important to verify the answers to your questions with a written document.
 Knowing the reference source is vital.
 In public procurement, the rules you need to follow should be in writing.
-And you need to ensure that you know where to confirm any information you receive, in order to ensure you are developing your checklists with verified information.
+And you need to ensure that you know where to find and confirm any information you receive, in order to ensure you are developing your checklists with verified information.

 5. Get Organized